grace2025/AI_Final_Project/README.md

 Neural Networks Classifier and the Naive Bayes Classifier are implemented from scratch.
 SVMs Classifier will use the sklearn model.

 ## TO DO
-- Research the 4th classifier (if we want to take on another one)
+- Research the 4th classifier (if we want to take on another one) ...
+Gradient Boosting?
 - Split up how we want to divide the work -- 1 person each model?
 - Determine standardized performance metrics to measure for each model
 - Add findings to the presentation